apify/apify-docs/sources/platform/actors/development/builds_and_runs/state_persistence.md

 ---

 Long-running [actor](../../../index.mdx) jobs may need to migrate from one server to another.
 Unless you save your job's progress, it will be lost during the migration.
-The actor will re-start from scratch on the new server, which can be costly.
+The Actor will restart from scratch on the new server, which can be costly.

-To avoid this, long-running actors should save (persist) their state periodically and listen for [migration events](/sdk/js/api/apify/class/PlatformEventManager).
-On start, these actors should [check for persisted state](#code-examples), so they can continue where they left off.
+To avoid this, long-running Actors should save (persist) their state periodically and listen for [migration events](/sdk/js/api/apify/class/PlatformEventManager).
+When started, these Actors should [check for persisted state](#code-examples), so they can continue where they left off.

-For short-running actors, the chance of a restart and the cost of repeated runs are low, so restarts can be ignored.
+For short-running Actors, the chance of a restart and the cost of repeated runs are low, so restarts can be ignored.

 ## [](#what-is-a-migration)What is a migration?

 A migration is when a process running on a server has to stop and move to another.
 All in-progress processes on the current server are stopped.
-Unless you have saved your state, the actor run will restart on the new server.
+Unless you have saved your state, the Actor run will restart on the new server.
 For example, if a request in your [request queue](../../../storage/request_queue.md) has not been updated as **crawled** before the migration, it will be crawled again.

 **When a migration event occurs, you only have a few seconds to save your work.**